Advances in Liver Cancer Research

 Targeted Therapy for ICC

-New research has led to FDA approval of several targeted therapies for people with ICC.
-In addition, ongoing research is testing whether other targeted therapies work for ICC:
+There are a number of available targeted therapies for people with ICC.
+Ongoing research is testing whether other targeted therapies work for ICC:

 - Other clinical trials are testing new targeted therapies for people with ICC who have specific gene changes in their cancer cells.
 For example, studies are testing targeted therapies such as olaparib (Lynparza) and LY3410738 in people whose ICC or extrahepatic cholangiocarcinoma cells have changes in the IDH1 gene or IDH2 gene.